How long will it take to complete my BSW program?

 How long will it take to complete the part-time program?
 How many practicum hours will I need to complete during the course of my BSW program?

 The part-time BSW program can be completed in five semesters with proper sequencing and course selection.
-Students in the part-time BSW program may also choose to complete their degree in a longer amount of time, with a reduced course load, but still complete the degree in less than three years.
+Students in the part-time BSW program may also choose to complete their degree in a longer amount of time, with a reduced course load, but still complete the degree (preferably) within 2 years.

-You will need ot complete a minimum of 720 practicum hours during your BSW program.
+You will need to complete a minimum of 720 practicum hours during your BSW program.

 I am a recent graduate from the University of Waterloo, are there any resources available to me to assist with post-graduate needs (e.g. entrance to my career, applications to post-graduate schooling, etc.)